Cayden2606/Cayden2606.github.io/content/projects/Winforms/index.md

 ## **Project Scope**

-This project utilizes **WinForms in .NET Framework 4.8** to create visually appealing and functional applications.
+This project utilises **WinForms in .NET Framework 4.8** to create visually appealing and functional applications.
 Two featured applications, **Doodle Paint** and **WinForm Calculator**, showcase creativity, user-friendly design, and robust functionalities that cater to various needs, such as painting, drawing, and advanced scientific calculations.

 ---